 Miami University may accept credit you have earned in university-level studies at other recognized post-secondary institutions, and if so, you may use these credits to complete degree requirements.
 However, Miami University cannot evaluate your previous record for the purpose of awarding transfer credit until after you have been accepted for admission to Miami University.

 Applicants from an overseas post-secondary institution must provide course descriptions or syllabi for EACH subject to be considered for transfer credit.
 These descriptions should include a list of required readings, the number of class hours required for each course, and the length of the academic term(s) when enrolled.
-Since the academic departments at Miami University determine whether credits earned abroad will be accepted as equivalent to courses offered at Miami, credit is awarded on a subject-by-subject basis.
+Since the academic departments at Miami University determine whether credits earned abroad will be accepted as equivalent to courses offered at Miami University, credit is awarded on a subject-by-subject basis.
 When an offer of admission is made, students are provided with tentative transfer credit information upon request.